 In the summer of 1954, I attended the Dallas Presbytery High School Summer Camp up on Lake Dallas.
 I met a girl, Miss June Wilson, to whom I was attracted soon!
 This was developing to be the first girlfriend type of relationship IÕd experienced.

 She was a new student in South Oak Cliff High School.
 It was in the far south central part of Dallas.
 I was a new student at Woodrow Wilson High School, in the Lakewood area of north east Dallas, and our home was near Pleasant Grove, in the far southeast end of Dallas.
-Without having driverÕs licenses, nor automobiles (our families were one car families in those days, with only the father regularly using the cars), we didnÕt pursue our new-found friendship much, outside of phone calls.
+Without having driverÕs licenses, nor automobiles (our families were one car families in those days, with only the father regularly using the cars, mostly taking them to work), we didnÕt pursue our new-found friendship much, outside of phone calls.
 The State Fair Day rolled around!
-That was the School DistrictÕs city-wide holiday to allow students to attend the Texas State Fair on designated day.
-This became the occasion for the first date ever for me to have with a young lady!
+That was the School DistrictÕs city-wide holiday to allow students to attend the Texas State Fair on designated day in October.
+This became the occasion for the first date-ever for me to have with a young lady!

 The logistics for this event became a significant effort!
 First, I boarded a bus in Pleasant Grove, in-bound to the end of the streetcar rail line in southeast Dallas.
 The streetcar was ridden to downtown Dallas, where a transfer was made to another street car.
 The second street car route ended about half way to JuneÕs home in south Oak Cliff, so another bus was boarded.
 After coming to her home, we walked to the bus stop and returned to downtown Dallas, then out the street car line to the State Fair Grounds.
 We spent the whole day there.
 In the late afternoon, we began the same entire reverse trip.
 It was a total of 14 times I boarded a bus or streetcar that day!